-• Traffic congestion is the primary concern for people who live and work in unincorporated Clark County and responded to the survey.
+Engagement Activity Date Summary telework and hybrid work and programs and incentives to reduce car trips.
+Clark County Traffic congestion is the primary concern for people who live and work in unincorporated Clark County and responded to the survey.
 Climate change is second for people who live in unincorporated Clark County.
 People who live in unincorporated Clark County and responded to the survey primarily want local jurisdictions to work with employers to support telework and hybrid work options.
 They also want the county to invest in programs and incentives to reduce car trips.
-Clark Bicycle & Ped Advisory August 2024 Safety and major concern for high injury bike/ ped Committee networks.
+Clark Bicycle & Ped Advisory Committee August 2024 Safety and major concern for high injury bike/ ped networks.
 There is a lack of protected places to ride your bike, so a lot of people are riding right next to cars going a high speed.
-This creates a high-stress network for people biking and walking, and driving, • We need more safe and comfortable infrastructure. • There is a lack of connectivity in the street network and funneling traffic to major roadways, which creates a safety and congestion concerns.
+This creates a high-stress network for people biking and walking, and driving, We need more safe and comfortable infrastructure.
+There is a lack of connectivity in the street network and funneling traffic to major roadways, which creates a safety and congestion concerns.
 We need more bicycle parking in Clark County.
 There needs to me more education of travel options to community members.
 Mailers, marketing, event invites, school-based education, and more.
 National Night Out August 2024 People were receptive to the message, although their community isn't as well connected.
 Some groaned at the idea of walking to the bus stops, which are a few blocks away.
-Neighborhood is quite spread out, little reason to explore. • The Get There bags are by far the most popular swag item!
-It is hard to convince older folks to try transit, even when they've taken it in the past. • Talked to many neighbors and connected over transit, cycling, and construction happening around their neighborhood.
+Neighborhood is quite spread out, little reason to explore.
+The Get There bags are by far the most popular swag item!
+It is hard to convince older folks to try transit, even when they've taken it in the past.
+Talked to many neighbors and connected over transit, cycling, and construction happening around their neighborhood.
 Heard a lot of interest from the younger generation and from folks wanting to try cycling/ transit collaboration.
 Folks frustrated by lack of connection to Portland (especially the minimal service of the #67 PDX bus from Fisher's to the airport) and Camas and overall lack of reliable service.
-City of Camas August 2024 Lots of concern about safety Align with TSP to provide more multi-modal access; want people to make short trips by biking, walking, rolling, and taking transit. • Safety and more protected infrastructure for people to bike, walk and roll needs to be addressed for people to feel comfortable taking travel options.Remove barriers for ADA access.
+Lots of concern about safety City of Camas August 2024 Align with TSP to provide more multi-modal access; want people to make short trips by biking, walking, rolling, and taking transit.
+Safety and more protected infrastructure for people to bike, walk and roll needs to be addressed for people to feel comfortable taking travel options.
+Remove barriers for ADA access.
 Camas workers commuting to and from Vancouver, Portland need better travel options.
-Good network of property for commuting and recreational use, North Shore Construction, and land use.
-A lot of people recreate in Camas using bike trails for recreation but not commuting, why? ior recreation but not commuting, why:

-• Stipend for retirement funds for generations closer to retirement for carpool/ transit users.
+Engagement Activity Date Summary Good network of property for commuting and recreational use, North Shore Construction, and land use.
+A lot of people recreate in Camas using bike trails for recreation but not commuting, why?
+Stipend for retirement funds for generations closer to retirement for carpool/ transit users.
 Invest in community activities in lieu of working from home; invest in community events to spread the word about travel options.
 Increase incentives to encourage more carpool matching and increase marketing of GetThereSWWashington.org.
 Increase bicycle parking at farmers markets, community events, parks, and other gathering spaces.
-The region desperately needs more bicycle parking. --- -- c.
+The region desperately needs more bicycle parking.

+c.
 What did they have to say?